c20d-us/TootRSS/README.md

 * You will need an active Mastodon account, and you must generate an access token that will allow the TootRSS utility to post on your behalf.
 A good tutorial that includes the steps to do this is [here.](https://medium.com/@martin.heinz/getting-started-with-mastodon-api-in-python-9f105309ed43)
 ## Configuration Settings

 All configuration settings required for the utility are stored in the file `./settings/_settings.py`.
-All variables defined in the settings file can be overriden by providing an identical variable in the local environment.
+All variables defined in the settings file can be overriden by defining an identical variable with an alternate value in the local environment.
 Variables defined in the environment take precendence.

 The required configuration settings are:

 ```
 # The AWS access key ID for AWS DynamoDB access - Fernet-encrypted
-AWS_ACCESS_KEY_ID = "xxxx" <---- replace with your encrypted access key ID
+AWS_ACCESS_KEY_ID = "xxxx" <---- replace with your Fernet-encrypted access key ID

 # The AWS secret access key for AWS DynamoDB access - Fernet-encrypted
-AWS_ACCESS_KEY = "xxxx" <---- replace with your encrypted access key
+AWS_ACCESS_KEY = "xxxx" <---- replace with your Fernet-encrypted access key

 # The primary region for the DynamoDB cache DB
 AWS_REGION = "us-west-2" <---- replace with your primary region